 While only New Jersey’s DO school sets minimum requirements, this doesn’t mean you can expect to get in with any GPA or score.
 Looking at the class profile data of every NJ med school, you should aim for a 3.7 GPA and 514 MCAT score to meet or exceed averages.

 If you have a low MCAT score, consider retaking the test.
-A lower GPA can be remedied by retaking courses or enrolling in a post-baccalaureate program after graduation.
+You can also remediate a lower GPA by retaking courses or enrolling in a post-baccalaureate program after graduation.

 Two of the above mission statements directly reference commitment to the NJ community.
 Ensure you show your commitment to the NJ community in your application: don’t skip over your local volunteer activities or other ways you’ve gotten involved.